Secret Gospel of Mark: Smith's theories about the historical Jesus

 Smith thought that the scene in which Jesus taught the young man "the mystery of the kingdom of God" at night, depicted an initiation rite of baptism which Jesus offered his closest disciples.
 In this baptismal rite "the initiate united with Jesus' spirit" in a hallucinatory experience, and then they "ascended mystically to the heavens."
 The disciple would be set free from the Mosaic Law and they would both become libertines.
 The libertinism of Jesus was then later suppressed by James, the brother of Jesus, and Paul.
 The idea that "Jesus was a libertine who performed a hypnotic rite of" illusory ascent to the heavens, not only seemed far-fetched but also upset many scholars, who could not envision that Jesus would be portrayed in such a way in a trustworthy ancient text.
 Scott Brown argues though that Smith's usage of the term libertine did not mean sexual libertinism, but freethinking in matters of religion, and that it refers to Jews and Christians who chose not to keep the Mosaic Law.
 In each of his books on Secret Mark, Smith made one passing suggestion that Jesus and the disciples might have united also physically in this rite, but he thought that the essential thing was that the disciples were possessed by Jesus' spirit".
 Smith acknowledged that there is no way to know if this libertinism can be traced as far back as Jesus.

 In his later work, Morton Smith increasingly came to see the historical Jesus as practicing some type of magical rituals and hypnotism, thus explaining various healings of demoniacs in the gospels.
 Smith carefully explored for any traces of a "libertine tradition" in early Christianity and in the New Testament.
-Yet there's very little in the Mar Saba manuscript to give backing to any of this.
+Yet there is very little in the Mar Saba manuscript to give backing to any of this.
 This is illustrated by the fact that in his later book, Jesus the Magician, Smith devoted only 12 lines to the Mar Saba manuscript, and never suggested "that Jesus engaged in sexual libertinism".